lechmazur/buyout_game/README.md

 ## How The Public Score Is Built

 1. **Inside each game, seats are ranked by final wealth.** That includes starting balances, transfers, finish prizes, settlement or buyout resolution, and the bounded jury bonus.
-2. **Exact equal final-wealth ties are shared, not broken arbitrarily.** Tied seats share the same wealth rank and the same canonical partial score.
+2. **Exact equal final-wealth ties are shared, not broken arbitrarily.** Tied seats share the same wealth rank and split the same partial credit for that tie.
 3. **Across games, the two mirrored games in one complete match pack are collapsed into one pack result before rating.** Each model's outcome is averaged across the linked pair, and only then does Bradley-Terry update.

-That is why the main board is a pack-collapsed wealth leaderboard, while charts like average final wealth remain useful but secondary diagnostics.
+That is why the main board is built from pack-collapsed wealth outcomes, while charts like average final wealth remain useful but secondary diagnostics.

 ---